 The sweet pale quality of this color combo allows you to go overboard with hung fabrics, lighting, and oversized table decor.
 Bright colors and heavy textures overwhelm the senses when the decor is over the top, but the light qualities of evergreen and blush empower you to go a little crazier than normal.

-Emerald & Gold
+17. Emerald & Gold colors For A Wedding

 Hold nothing back with an ultra decadent art deco wedding theme.
 Emerald and gold are loud, proud, and absolutely stunning.
 Have a blast choosing your vintage jewelry and Gatsby-inspired venue decor.

 Bridesmaids can choose to combine emerald, velvet emerald, gold, and sepia while groomsmen can dawn classic tuxedos with green and/or gold ties, vests, or cumberbund.
 Of, the group of men can keep it classically classic with all black and white up top, with a splash of spice with brightly colored socks.